Learn.Read.Succeed

 Greater Montreal, Quebec, Canada

-Multisensory
+Multisensory Reading System

-CVC words and closed syllable words
+CVC words and closed-syllable words

 What is a CVC word?

-CVC words are simple closed syllables because they have no clusters of consonants or blends before and/or after the vowel.They are the easiest concept to learn and are decodable, thus they are first step and the most important words in learning to read the English language because they help to attain the level of awareness that will fully support word recognition, spelling, writing, vocabulary development and reading comprehension.
+CVC words are simple closed syllables because they have no clusters of consonants or blends before and/or after the vowel.
+They are the easiest concept to learn and are decodable, thus they are the first step and the most important words in learning to read the English language because they help to attain the level of awareness that will fully support word recognition, spelling, writing, vocabulary development, and reading comprehension.

 How to teach CVC words effectively?

-The teacher must teach the students the correct sounds along with strategies, one after another but must focus on one vowel at a time in a structured method by arranging the CVC words with the same consonants at the end of the words such as cag, dag, lag, hag, etc. Incorporating strategies and explaining the rules are extremely important so that the students even with severe dyslexia can learn each concept in less than 10 minutes.
+The teacher must teach the students the correct sounds along with strategies, one after another but must focus on one vowel at a time in a structured method by arranging the CVC words with the same consonants at the end of the words such as cag, dag, lag, hag, etc. Incorporating strategies and explaining the rules are extremely important so that students even with severe dyslexia can learn each concept in less than 10 minutes.

 The teacher must be creative, by including any activities that she may have or can think about such as play-doh, clay, rice boxes (I do not use sand because it is so messy), big cardboard shapes as sounds, etc, to reinforce learning.

 Students need practice, tons of practice for fluency, and for preparing them to read longer words.
-They would have a very weak foundation for this concept and would hinder them from reading multisyllabic words if they lack fluency and if the instruction is incorrect.
+They would have a very weak foundation for this concept which would hinder them from reading multisyllabic words if they lack fluency and if the instruction is incorrect.

 What is next after CVC?